boderg/charles-gemini-apparel/TESTING.md

 ## Wave Compatibility

-The Charles Gemini Apparel deployed site was tested using the [Wave Compatibility tester](https://wave.webaim.org/).
+The Charles Gemini Apparel deployed site was tested using the [Wave](https://wave.webaim.org/) compatibility tester.

 >[!NOTE]
 >